 Accounts Receivable Valuation.
 We establish accounts receivable valuation allowances equal to the above-discussed net sales adjustments for estimates of product returns, price protection refunds, consumer rebates, and general bad debt reserves.
 These allowances are reduced as actual credits are issued to the customer's accounts.
-Our bad-debt write-offs were negligible in the first quarter of 2010 and 2009, respectively.
+Our bad-debt write-offs were negligible in the second quarter of 2010 and 2009, respectively.

 Inventory Valuation and Cost of Goods Sold.
 Inventory is valued at the lower of cost, determined by the first-in, first-out method, or market.
 We review inventories for obsolete slow moving products each quarter and make provisions based on our estimate of the probability that the material will not be consumed or that it will be sold below cost.
-In the first quarter of 2010 we recorded an additional charge of \$0.01 million and a negligible value in the first quarter of 2009, for inventory reserves related to obsolete and slow-moving products.
+Additional writedowns related to obsolete and slow-moving products were negligible in the second quarter of 2010 and 2009, respectively.

 Valuation and Impairment of Deferred Tax Assets.
 As part of the process of preparing our financial statements we estimate our income tax expense and deferred income tax position.
-This process involves the estimation of our actual current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes.
+This process involves the estimation of our actual current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and financial reporting purposes.
 These differences result in deferred tax assets and liabilities, which are included in our balance sheet.
 We then assess the likelihood that our deferred tax assets will be recovered from future taxable income.
 To the extent we believe that recovery is not likely, we establish a valuation allowance.
 Changes in the valuation allowance are reflected in the statement of operations.